 Navigating the waters of a new job can be difficult, and you might be wondering what to expect as a Junior Software Engineer or Junior Software Developer.
 Let me tell you it is not any more complicated than any other new job.

 Answer: Show up with a good attitude, ready to learn, and able to jump in and start trying new things.
-Each boss will be slightly different, but they know what to expect if they are hiring Jr level programmers.
+Each boss will be slightly different, but they know what to expect if they hire Jr-level programmers.
 As a junior-level employee, your main goal should be to learn how the company wants you to do things and then do your best work.

 Be ready to ask lots of questions.
 An excellent question to start with is, “how long do you want me to try something before asking for help?”

-However, don’t let this stress you out because being a software engineer who just got hired, you have the skills needed to contribute to the project or to the smaller subset of goals the business may have.
+However, don’t let this stress you out because being a software engineer who just got hired, you have the skills needed to contribute to the project or the smaller subset of the business’s goals.

 You may wonder what a Junior Software Developer’s typical role is; let me explain that in the next section.
 Keep reading.

 What is the Role of a JR Software Engineer?

 It should be the junior Level members’ role to learn from the more senior-level members of the team.
 Ask questions, take notes, and try things.